lvgl/lvgl/docs/details/widgets/led.rst

 Overview
 ********

-The LEDs are rectangle-like (or circle) object whose brightness can be adjusted.
+The LEDs are rectangle-like (or circle) Widget whose brightness can be adjusted.
 With lower brightness the colors of the LED become darker.

 .. _lv_led_parts_and_styles: